The 5th Yama - Aparigraha: 5 Ways It can Ignite Lasting Non-attachment, Freedom and Unconditional Love In You

 “Non-accumulating simply means confidence in one's existence and in one's abilities.
 It is knowledge of one's self.
 You know how to make bread and know you can earn it.
 So you will not make bread for a whole year and store it.
 It will become stale,” explains Gurudev Sri Sri Ravi Shankar.

 3. A greater enjoyment of life

-Paying attention to how much we take and how much we hold on to can inspire a lot of change in our tendency of hoarding.
-If we can free our space—the outer as well as the inner—allowing energy to move easily and freely, then we create space for whatever the Universe has for us to offer.
+Paying attention to how much we take and how much we hold on to can bring a lot of change in our habit of hoarding.
+If we can free our space—the outer as well as the inner—letting energy move easily and freely, then we make room for whatever the Universe has for us to offer.
 We then allow free flow of energy and we can live in the flow of the moment.

 “What we try to possess, possesses us”, says Deborah Adele, ERYT500.
 This is so true.
 Without us even realizing it, our possessions start possessing us and start controlling and dictating our lives, demanding so much of our attention.
 Storage, repairing, maintenance, anxiety, attachment, all of these can imprison us and rob us of our freedom and the joy of the moment.

 In words of Lao Tzu, “If you realize that all things change, there is nothing you will try to hold on to.”
 The sooner we allow this idea of impermanence to sink in, the simpler, balanced and happier our life will become.

 “Love is what is left when you’ve let go of all the things you love”, explained Swami Jnaneshvara of Abhyasa Ashram, Florida.

 Aparigraha teaches you not to make attachment with anybody, even your loved ones.
 This sense of non-attachment helps you to have a sense of belonging to everyone without becoming possessive, jealous, and codependent.